taku31/1D_Nonvisco_Burgers/README.md

 ## 1D Nonvisco-Burgers equation

-・This program solves the one-dimensional advection equation.
+・This program solves the one-dimensional Nonvisco-Burgers equation.
 ・Simulations are performed in both preserved and non-preserved formats, and the results are compared.
 ・A first-order precision upwind-difference method is used for discretization.